IMERSS/pnw-bryo-atlas/content/taxa/Eremonotus myriocarpus.md

 <h2 id="similar-species">Similar species</h2>

 With tiny dark shoots of sharply bilobed leaves, E. myriocarpus could be mistaken for species of <a href="/taxa/Cephaloziella">Cephaloziella</a> or <a href="/taxa/Hygrobiella">Hygrobiella</a>, genera which can occur in the same wet rock habitat.
+The slightly larger <a href="/taxa/Hygrobiella">Hygrobiella</a> laxa is identical in leaf shape and insertion, but its leaves are green and transluscent, not dark and opaque as in <a href="/taxa/Eremonotus">Eremonotus</a>.
+The rock-dwelling species of <a href="/taxa/Cephaloziella">Cephaloziella</a> are pale green and whitish, with the exception of some forms of <a href="/taxa/Cephaloziella divaricata">C. divaricata</a>, which has leaves that are narrow than the stem.
+In E. myriocarpus, the leaves are wide than the stem.

 <h2 id="habitat">Habitat</h2>